pennatil/Analysis-Notes/README.md

 	 		 * Title: Chapter + Page Number
 	 		 * Message: Issue found, plus the eventual correction(s)
-	 		 * Tag: Add a tag that best classifies the issue (If you are not sure, take a look at the sample!)
+	 		 * Tag: Add a tag that best classifies the issue
+	 		 * If you are not sure, take a look at the sample here [here](https://github.com/pennatil/Analysis-Notes/issues/4)
 		4. Post the issue, it will be corrected ASAP.
 	* If you are familiar with Latex and GitHub:
 		1. Fork the repo.
 Help [here](https://help.github.com/articles/fork-a-repo)